Beef Bone Broth in an Electric Pressure Cooker

 Roast the bones for 30 minutes.
 Arrange the bones in a single layer on a rimmed baking sheet.
 Roast until golden-brown, about 30 minutes.

 Bring the bones and cider vinegar to a boil, skimming the top.
-Transfer the bones to an Instant Pot and add 3 quarts of filtered water.
-Add the vinegar and use the sauté function to bring the broth to a boil.
+Transfer the bones to a 6-quart or larger Instant Pot or electric pressure cooker and add 3 quarts filtered water.
+Add the vinegar and use the Sauté function to bring the broth to a boil.
 When the broth comes to a simmer, use a wide slotted spoon to remove any white or gray foam off of the top.

 Cook on high pressure for 120 minutes.
-Cover and lock on the Instant Pot lid.
+Cover and lock on the pressure cooker lid.
 Make sure the pressure-release valve is closed.
 Set to manual, high pressure for 120 minutes.
 The quickest way to 120 minutes is to actually press the (-) until the clock hits zero and then 120 minutes.

-Natural release for 90 minutes.
-When the 120 minutes is up, allow the instant pot to release its pressure naturally.
+Naturally release the pressure.
+When the 120 minutes is up, let the pressure cooker naturally release all the pressure.
 Do not adjust the steam valve.
 This will take about 90 minutes.

 Add the onion and carrots and cook again on high for 120 minutes.
-Open the Instant pot and add the onion and carrot.
-Cover and lock on the Instant Pot lid.
+Open the pressure cooker and add the onion and carrot.
+Cover and lock the lid back on.
 Make sure the pressure-release valve is closed.
 Set to manual, high pressure for 120 minutes.

-Natural release again for 90 minutes.
-When the 120 minutes are up, allow the Instant Pot to release its pressure naturally again.
+NatNaturally release the pressure.
+When the 120 minutes are up, let the pressure cooker naturally release all the pressure.
 Do not adjust the steam valve.
 This will take about 90 minutes.

 Strain the bone broth.
 When the broth is finished, strain and cool the bone broth as quickly as possible.
 Set a strainer over a large pot or even a stand mixer bowl.
 Carefully strain the bone broth into it.
-Discard the spent bits of bone and vegetables.
+Discard the contents of the strainer.